hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/185_my_master.md

 There were various other preparations which would take a long time to relate, and I want to give you just a sketch of his life.
 For years he thus educated himself.
-One of the Sâdhanâs was to root out the sex idea.
+One of the Sādhanās was to root out the sex idea.
 Soul has no sex, it is neither male nor female.
 It is only in the body that sex exists, and the man who desires to reach the spirit cannot at the same time hold to sex distinctions.
 Having been born in a masculine